 If we have learned anything from the pandemic’s effect on retail, it’s that managing inventory and producing dependable predictive analytics are critical capabilities to staying flexible and meeting consumer demands without risking wasted inventory.
 Make sure you have the ability to plan by channel and create optimized assortments by location.
 Examine your order fulfillment capabilities, and ask questions like:

-• Do they utilize statistically driven demand signals?
+- Do they utilize statistically driven demand signals?

-• Do you establish product lifecycle expectations and apply them when choosing how and when to replenish and/or markdown items?
+- Do you establish product lifecycle expectations and apply them when choosing how and when to replenish and/or markdown items?

 Our supply chains have also been challenged to discover new ways to receive and ship goods on shorter windows and with greater agility, all while maintaining or reducing costs.
 This year we’ve seen product shortages due to rolling production shutdowns across the globe as well as a stream of cancellation requests due to diminished demands.
-Building a resilient supply chain is critical to ensure you are agile and scalable to growing and changing demand [a recent Parker Avery podcast episode focused on supply chain resiliency].
+Building a resilient supply chain is critical to ensure you are agile and scalable to growing and changing demand [a recent Parker Avery podcast episode focused on supply chain disruption and resiliency].

 Diversification and efficiency are key, so think about all your inventory-carrying locations as ship and pickup points including your brick-and-mortar stores.
 Customers want more fulfillment options—and they want it free—so effective order management and WMS accuracy are crucial to keeping costs low and shipping times short.
 According to Shopify, 65% of retailers are moving to same-day delivery offerings, and it’s quickly becoming the norm.